StudioAceofSpades/formulaone/public_html/wp-content/plugins/optinmonster/readme.txt

 **Most Recent Changes:**

+= Popup Builder 2.13.4 =
+* Fixed a bug where elementor support could cause JavaScript errors.
+* Fixed various issues the could occur as a result of connecting to the OptinMonster app as a sub-account.
+* Added information to the account connection setting to make it easier to see which account is connected.
+* Improved support for Australian time zones
+* Improved support for Gravity Forms.
+* Updates to npm packages used to build JS.

+= Popup Builder 2.13.3 =
+* Skipped.

+= Popup Builder 2.13.2 =
+* Changes to display rule display to prepare for future upgrades.
+* Updates to npm packages used to build JS.
+* Fixed error that could occur for sites running the Easy Digital Downloads integration and PHP 8.
+* Reorganization of display rule categories on the "Personalization" settings page.
+* Fixed PHP warning that could occur when determining which campaigns to output on a page.

+= Popup Builder 2.13.1 =
+* Added announcements/product education widgets to the Dashboard page.
+* Fixed an issue where initiating a campaign search failed to reset pagination.
+* Fixed the incorrect number of campaigns listed in "Lite vs Pro" comparison table.
+* Updated the support link to point to WordPress.org support for free users.
+* Maintenance updates for an npm package, Babel configuration.

+= Popup Builder 2.13.0 =
+* Introduce integration support with MemberPress!
+* Improve compatability with LearnPress LMS plugin
+* Fixed issue where errors could appear on the campaign output settings page preventing output settings from being edited.
+* Fixed an issue where campaign output settings could disappear making if difficult to edit the output settings.
+* Various npm package updates used for generating our JavaScript code.

 = Popup Builder 2.12.2 =
 * Security update to ensure OptinMonster shortcodes can only load from the campaign post-type.